nooblk-98/wordpess-docker/readme.md

 * ✅ Optional support for external databases

 ---

+## 🖥️ Platform Support

+✅ **Supports both ARM64 and AMD64 architectures**
+This image is built with multi-architecture support and runs seamlessly on:

+* Apple Silicon (M1/M2)
+* AWS Graviton
+* Intel/AMD-based servers and desktops

+---
 ## 🛠️ Setup Instructions

 ### Create folder  and copy docker compose file and `env_example` as `.env`